The digital landscape has changed a lot over the past years, but SEO still remains an effective and important digital marketing strategy.

 SEO can (and hopefully does) have a noticeable impact within the first year of action being taken, and many of those actions will have an impact that lasts more than several years.

 As the market evolves, yes, it’s best to follow the trends and changes closely.
-But even a site that hasn’t had a boatload of intense SEO recommendations implemented will improve from basic SEO best practices being employed on an honest website with a decent user experience.
+But even a site that hasn’t had a boatload of intense SEO recommendations implemented will improve from basic SEO best practices being employed on an honest website with decent user experience.

 And the more SEO time, effort, and budget that is committed to it, the better and longer a website stands to be a worthy contender in its market.